 - a.
-Unless otherwise defined in these Standards, the following definitions, terms and abbreviations shall apply whenever used. - 1) ADA: Americans with Disabilities Act, including any amendments thereto, and all applicable federal rules and regulations implementing the ADA, including but not limited to the current version of the Public Right-of-Way Accessibility Guidelines (PROWAG). - 2) As-built Drawings: Drawings prepared by the Design Engineer, signed and dated by the city representative indicating the drawings have been reviewed and

-- revised, if necessary, to accurately show all as-built conditions and construction details. - 3) City: The City of Dayton, Oregon. - 4) Construction drawings: Drawings prepared by a registered professional engineer, including site plans, plan and profile views of utilities, cross sections, detailed drawings, etc., or reproductions thereof, approved by the City Engineer, which show the location, character, dimensions and details for the work to be done. - Definition of Words: Wherever, in these Standards, the words directed, required, permitted, ordered, designated or words of like importance are used, they shall be understood to mean the direction, requirement, permission, order or designation of the City Engineer and Public Works Director.
-Similarly, the words approved, acceptable, satisfactory, shall mean approved by, acceptable to, or satisfaction to the Director. - 6) Design Engineer: The engineer licensed by the State of Oregon as a Civil Engineer under whose direction plans, profiles and details for work are prepared and submitted to the City for review and approval. - Director: The Director of Public Works of the City of Dayton or his/her authorized representative. - 7)8) Dwelling Unit: A single unit providing complete, independent living facilities for one or more persons, including permanent provisions for living, sleeping, cooking, eating and sanitation. - 8)9) Easement: Areas along the alignment of streets, sidewalks or utilities which are outside of a dedicated street right-of-way.
-Easements to the City shall be prepared on standard City easement forms granting (to the City) access & easement rights along the utility line or facility, and formalizing the terms and conditions of the easement. - 9)10) Multiple Family Dwelling: A building or portion designed thereof for occupancy by two or more families, living independently of each other. - 10)11) Manufacturer's Name: Any manufacturer's name, specification, catalog number, or type used herein is specified by make in order to establish the standard requirements of the City.
-Other equivalent makes will be considered for approval, providing they are comparable with this established standard. - 11)12) Owner: Any individual, partnership, firm or corporation by whom the Design Engineer has been retained or who, as a property owner, is making arrangements with the City. - 42)13) Person: Individual, firm, corporation, association, agency or other entity.
+Unless otherwise defined in these Standards, the following definitions, terms and abbreviations shall apply whenever used. - 1) ADA: Americans with Disabilities Act, including any amendments thereto, and all applicable federal rules and regulations implementing the ADA, including but not limited to the current version of the Public Right-of-Way Accessibility Guidelines (PROWAG). - 2) As-built Drawings: Drawings prepared by the Design Engineer, signed and dated by the city representative indicating the drawings have been reviewed and revised, if necessary, to accurately show all as-built conditions and construction details. - 3) City: The City of Dayton, Oregon. - 4) Construction drawings: Drawings prepared by a registered professional engineer, including site plans, plan and profile views of utilities, cross sections, detailed drawings, etc., or reproductions thereof, approved by the City Engineer, which show the location, character, dimensions and details for the work to be done. - 5) Definition of Words: Wherever, in these Standards, the words directed, required, permitted, ordered, designated or words of like importance are used, they shall be understood to mean the direction, requirement, permission, order or designation of the City Engineer and Public Works Director.
+Similarly, the words approved, acceptable, satisfactory, shall mean approved by, acceptable to, or satisfaction to the Director. - Developer: The individual or individuals, partnership, business, firm, company or corporation named as applicant in a permit, a permit application, or agreement with the City, who undertakes development and/or construction of property and/or infrastructure within the jurisdiction of the City (including their agents, employees, representative and/or contractors).
+May be the same or different from the Owner. - 6)7) Design Engineer: The engineer licensed by the State of Oregon as a Civil Engineer under whose direction plans, profiles and details for work are prepared and submitted to the City for review and approval. - 7)8) Director: The Director of Public Works of the City of Dayton or his/her authorized representative. - 8)9) Dwelling Unit: A single unit providing complete, independent living facilities for one or more persons, including permanent provisions for living, sleeping, cooking, eating and sanitation.